cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     directly set take precedence over the category declaration for that task

-When the resources used by a task are unknown, taskvine can measure and compute efficient resource values to maximize throughput or minimize waste, as we explain in the following sections.
+When the resources used by a task are unknown, TaskVine can measure and compute efficient resource values to maximize throughput or minimize waste, as we explain in the following sections.

 ### Automatic Resource Management

-If the resources a category uses are unknown, then taskvine can be directed to find efficient resource values to maximize throughput or minimize resources wasted.
+If the resources a category uses are unknown, then TaskVine can be directed to find efficient resource values to maximize throughput or minimize resources wasted.
 In these modes, if a value for a resource is set with `set_resources_max`, then it is used as a theoretical maximum.

-When automatically computing resources, if any of cores, memory or disk are left unspecified in `set_resources_max`, then taskvine will run some tasks using whole workers to collect some resource usage statistics.
-If all cores, memory, and disk are set, then taskvine uses these maximum values instead of using whole workers.
+When automatically computing resources, if any of cores, memory or disk are left unspecified in `set_resources_max`, then TaskVine will run some tasks using whole workers to collect some resource usage statistics.
+If all cores, memory, and disk are set, then TaskVine uses these maximum values instead of using whole workers.
 As before, unspecified gpus default to 0.

 Once some statistics are available, further tasks may run with smaller